-I am a first year graduate student at The Ohio State University.
+I am a second-year graduate student at The Ohio State University.
 I completed my undergraduate studies at OSU in the Spring of 2019, receiving a B.S. in both Physics and Astronomy.

 I have been working with Rick Pogge and Danielle Berg on a subset of the CHemical Abundances Of Spirals (CHAOS) project which measures elemental abundance gradients across nearby spiral galaxies.
 I have been exploring an alternative method to measure the average temperature of the photoionized gas around newly formed stars which can be used to help relate and constrain gas properties within these regions.